 "In the beginning, I was a writer because that's what I enjoyed and that's how I earned a living," Marx says.
 "Now I write because I want to speak into people's lives and try to make a difference in this world."

 His most requested presentation – "This Thing We Call Success" – focuses on the major themes in Season of Life: building healthy relationships, building community, building leaders.
-Marx also delivers popular keynotes based on two of his other books: his newest, The Long Snapper; and one of his most personal, It Gets Dark Sometimes (2000, JAM Publishing), which chronicles his sister's remarkable experiences with organ donation and transplantation.
+Marx also delivers popular keynotes based on two of his other books: The Long Snapper; and one of his most personal, It Gets Dark Sometimes (2000, JAM Publishing), which chronicles his sister's remarkable experiences with organ donation and transplantation.

 Marx is a native of Rye Brook, New York, and a graduate of Northwestern University.
 His Pulitzer, awarded for a series of articles on cheating in college basketball, came while working for the Lexington (Kentucky) Herald-Leader.
 His first two books – Inside Track (1990, Simon & Schuster) and One More Victory Lap (1996, Athletics International) – were written with Olympic champion Carl Lewis.
 Now a freelance journalist based in Baton Rouge, Louisiana, Marx has written for numerous publications including Sports Illustrated, Newsweek, Time, the Washington Post, the Los Angeles Times, and the Baltimore Sun.